No products in the cart.

 Cannabis is currently experiencing what some may call a “Golden Age”, whereupon cannabis-derived products are becoming increasingly popular and publicized.
 While this may be good news to consumers and producers of such products, it also raises several concerns, many of which revolve around the legality of the plant, which is still a grey area in many parts of the country.

 One of these concerns is prominent amongst CBD users specifically, and that is the question of whether or not CBD use will lead to a failed drug test.
 The answer depends on the purity and amount of product being used.
-Many full spectrum CBD oils contain trace amounts of THC, which is limited to 0.3 percent by law for nationwide distribution.
+Many full spectrum CBD oils contain trace amounts of THC, which is limited to 0.3% by law for nationwide distribution.

 Many CBD companies market their products as containing no THC whatsoever.
 However, since CBD remains unregulated by the FDA, it’s far more likely that some products will contain more THC than advertised.
 While many manufacturers provide lab test results for each batch of CBD they sell, this lack of regulation increases the chances of these results being inaccurate or even falsified.